Chart Color Schemes

 Newport - Bilgola is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Newport-Bilgola's population is approximately 13,902 as of August 2025.
-This figure shows an increase of 221 people since the 2021 Census, which reported a population of 13,681.
-The growth is inferred from ABS data: Newport-Bilgola's estimated resident population was 13,846 in June 2024, with an additional 53 validated new addresses recorded since the Census date.
-This results in a population density ratio of 2,396 persons per square kilometer, placing it in the upper quartile compared to other locations assessed by AreaSearch.
-Newport-Bilgola's growth rate of 1.6% since the census is close to that of its SA3 area (1.7%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 68.2% of overall population gains in recent periods.
+Newport - Bilgola's population is approximately 13,902 as of August 2025.
+This figure reflects an increase of 221 people since the 2021 Census, which reported a population of 13,681 people.
+The change is inferred from the estimated resident population of 13,846 in June 2024 and an additional 53 validated new addresses since the Census date.
+This results in a population density ratio of 2,396 persons per square kilometer, placing Newport - Bilgola in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 1.6% growth since census is within 0.1 percentage points of the SA3 area (1.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 68.2% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Newport-Bilgola is projected to grow by 94 persons based on the latest population numbers, recording a total gain of 0.3% over the 17-year period.
+Population projections indicate lower quartile growth nationally, with Newport - Bilgola expected to grow by 94 persons to 2041 based on the latest population numbers, recording a gain of 0.3% in total over the 17 years.

 Frequently Asked Questions - Population